 Elevators and escalators make tall buildings livable and large infrastructure projects accessible.
 Vertical transportation has allowed the steel-frame skyscraper to give new shape and substance to global cities and enables the rapid expansion of new dynamic urban areas.

 Increasing urbanization will not only push the horizontal limits of existing cities but their vertical boundaries as well – refashioning both their skylines and public transportation networks with the enabling power of elevators and escalators.
 Countries such as China, India, Indonesia, and Brazil continue moving in a vertical direction.
 China alone builds more than 70 skyscrapers each year.
 This long-term trend increases elevator density and supports further demand for the most advanced elevator and escalator products and services.

 This new way of living will only be possible with smart mobility solutions.
 Schindler has the expertise and product selection to make every type of facility found in cities – and elsewhere – easily and safely accessible.

-With more than one billion people moved each day, the company is committed to providing reliable customer service and high-quality mobility solutions that ensure safe and efficient trips for the riding public, as well as superior equipment for building owners and operators.
+With more than 1.5 billion people moved each day, the company is committed to providing reliable customer service and high-quality mobility solutions that ensure safe and efficient trips for the riding public, as well as superior equipment for building owners and operators.
 Schindler’s offering ranges from solutions for low-rise buildings to sophisticated access and transport management concepts for multifunctional buildings.

 Over the long term, Schindler is committed to deliver on safety, quality, and customer experience.
 By focusing on these priorities, the company aims to grow more rapidly than the global elevator and escalator market, while at the same time increasing profitability both in absolute and relative terms over the long term.
 Schindler strives to achieve these goals through constantly improved operational processes and the modularity of products.

 Tradition of innovation